 The Commons incorporates a variety of sustainable operations including an on-site 1,200 square foot herb garden, single stream recycling and large-scale composting.
 KSU Dining’s commitment to providing a sustainably sound dining operation is changing the face of campus dining with Bestcolleges.com awarding The Common’s with the #2 Best College Dining Hall for 2016.

-Culinary and Hospitality Services has developed an innovative, comprehensive waste management initiative that incorporates industry‐leading sustainable practices into the University’s dining operation.
+Dining Services has developed an innovative, comprehensive waste management initiative that incorporates industry‐leading sustainable practices into the University’s dining operation.
 The implementation of this program has improved the University’s “triple bottom line” through minimized environmental impact, reduced costs, and the creation of a framework for environmental stewardship.
-All of these initiatives result in the diversion of more than 43,800 pounds of waste from the landfill each month!
+All of these initiatives result in the diversion of more than 43,800 pounds of waste from the landfill each month.

 The comprehensive waste management program includes:

 - Closed-loop composting system returns composted food scraps to our on-site gardens